 Surrounded by land carrying the coveted UNESCO World Heritage title, expectations for Son Bunyola are already set high.
 That doesn’t go to its head though; the sense of home-away-from-home is palpable.
 The lack of a formal reception gives the air of entering a friend’s abode, with the only hint that this place isn’t a residence being the friendly and smiling staff.

 They don’t linger unnecessarily though, leaving the feeling of intimate isolation to grow.
-Coming to an unspoilt crescendo during a clear dusk on the sunbed-free beach, while watching the blanket of stars join the lights of Barcelona in the far distance.
+Coming to an unspoilt crescendo during a clear dusk on the sunbed-free beach under a blanket of stars.

 Swinging open the doors to one of the terraces, it’s easy to get lost in the narrative of island authenticity.
 Rooms are bejewelled in local artisanal pieces and little surprise gifts are left on the duvets – love letters in the form of traditional slippers to midnight snacks.
 Strolls around the grounds set the scene with relics like an old olive press, a restored staircase and a medieval defence tower.
 Plus, there are plenty of little nooks and pretty dining spots.